 However, the reason we’d recommend keeping real estate at 30% of your portfolio is two-fold:

 - First, you can’t buy groceries with real estate equity, so there needs to be enough in liquid assets to fund your lifestyle.
-From our experience in working with thousands of clients over the years, we’ve seen that clients who hold over 30% of their assets in real estate are much more likely to eventually need to sell their home to access the equity in it.
+From our experience in working with thousands of divorce financial planning clients over the years, we’ve seen that clients who hold over 30% of their assets in real estate are much more likely to eventually need to sell their home to access the equity in it.

 - Second, diversification.
 Your asset allocation should be well diversified at not just at the portfolio level, but also at the asset type This means having money in retirement accounts, non-retirement investment accounts and cash accounts, in addition to real estate.
 Even if you don’t need to access the equity in their real estate, or plans to sell their home in the future, we don’t like to see real estate at higher than 30% of the overall equation for the same reason that we don’t want to see exposure to any single stock at greater than 5% — diversification reduces risk.